Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 The previously described findings do not, however, reflect the results regarding the remaining five inconsistency measures on the SRS data set.
-More precisely, wrt.\ the SAT-based approaches for the latter measures (i.e., $\iforget$, $\ihs$, $\imdalal$, $\isdalal$, and $\ihdalal$), the encoding part does not make up the largest fraction of the overall average runtime---in fact, it makes up a significantly smaller proportion than solving or CNF transformation in all cases.
+More precisely, wrt.\ the SAT-based approaches for the latter measures (i.e., $\iforget$, $\ihs$, $\imdalal$, $\isdalal$, and $\ihdalal$), the encoding part does not make up the largest fraction of the overall average runtime---in fact, it makes up a significantly smaller proportion than solving or CNF transformation in all cases (see also Figure \ref{fig:runtime-composition-SRS}).
 The transformation to CNF, which represents the smallest runtime component for $\icont$, plays a more prominent role for the other measures.
 In the case of $\ihs$, it even represents the largest fraction.
 Regarding the forgetting-based, as well as all three distance-based measures, the largest runtime component is comprised by solving.
 Figure \ref{fig:runtime-composition-SRS-fb} shows the runtime composition with regard to $\iforget$, which represents the previously described pattern that can also be applied to $\imdalal$, $\isdalal$, $\ihdalal$, and (under the restriction that the solving-to-CNF transformation ratio does not quite fit) also to $\ihs$.
 Moreover, this figure shows that the only relevant runtime component of the ASP-based approach for $\iforget$ is the solving part.
 The same applies to the four remaining measures ($\ihs$, $\imdalal$, $\isdalal$, $\ihdalal$) as well.

-As mentioned in the beginning of this section, the total runtime of both ASP and SAT approaches differs from measure to measure (for an overview, see Figure \ref{fig:runtime-composition-SRS}).
+As mentioned in the beginning of this section, the total runtime of both ASP and SAT approaches differs from measure to measure.
 Moreover, the ratio of the average ASP runtime to the average SAT runtime differs wrt.\ the inconsistency measures as well.
-For example, wrt.\ $\ihdalal$, ASP is roughly $73$ times as fast as SAT ($0.03$\,s vs.\ $2.55$\,s), however, wrt.\ $\isdalal$, ASP is only about $3$ times as fast ($31.63$\,s vs.\ $101.92$\,s).
+For example, wrt.\ $\ihdalal$, ASP is roughly $73$ times as fast as SAT ($0.03$\,s vs.\ $2.55$\,s), however, wrt.\ $\iforget$, ASP is only about $7$ times as fast ($9.89$\,s vs.\ $65.30$\,s).